-In addition to the developed tourism industry the Village has experienced a growth in the number of business licenses issued since 2015 has grown by almost 85% over the past seven (7) years, as outlined in the chart below.
+In addition to the developed tourism industry the Village has experienced a growth in the number of business licenses issued since 2015.
+The number of business licenses issued has grown by almost 85% over the past seven (7) years, as outlined in the chart below.
 Source: